Intercultural Communities

 One of our priorities is to work towards better reflecting the communities around us.
 We seek to serve everyone of all faiths and none through our churches, fresh expressions of Church and our schools.

-This includes improving the focus of our vocations work to help Christians from black, Asian and minority ethnic (BAME) heritage to feel welcomed and enabled to grow into leadership roles in our churches.
+This includes improving the focus of our vocations work to help Christians from Global Majority Heritage backgrounds to feel welcomed and enabled to grow into leadership roles in our churches.

 Our Intercultural Ministry Director, Jessie Tang, is leading some of that work which includes a new Intercultural Worshipping Communities (IWC) project, funded by the national Church.